 Diary Of The Dead opens well with the news reporters filming the attack on the ambulance crew.
 There’s a real immediacy and realism to this sequence, and I remember thinking at the cinema, “wow, maybe he’s really pulled it off”!
 However, once we switch to Jason’s ‘film’, far too many stupid things immediately become apparent.
 A female narrator explains how the ‘film’ has been edited to make it look professional and things like music added, but moments where the camera goes off to black are left in.
 We are constantly reminded that this ‘film’ is being made to tell the world about the zombie epidemic and we see a few things crop up on the internet from other sources showing the truth, but surely most people would have found out about what’s happening pretty quickly if it’s so widespread and indeed worldwide?
 Jason is so obsessed with filming everything that he doesn’t even bother to help his friends much when they are being attacked.
 I couldn’t buy that this guy was that horrible.

 Towards the end the film almost crawls to a halt, then ends before you know it.
 No hair-raising climax, just a blackly comic gag and the narrator questioning if we are worth saving at all.
 This is in keeping with the generally nihilistic view of humanity these films have, but in terms of being an actual movie I don’t think Romero knew how to end it, or just gave up.
 The characters, with the odd exception, aren’t as sharply delineated as usual.
-This means that they all come across as being pretty dumb young people who you don’t really care about when they are becoming zombie food, though I did like the Amish guy who is a dab hand at dispatching zombies and the group of black people who are happy that, for once, because of the chaos, they have the power.
-The acting is mostly pretty poor except by Andrew Maxwell as Scott Wentworth, as the student’s heavy drinking professor, though with some of the dialogue they were given its’ not surprising.
-Listen out though for Wes Craven, Guillermo Del Toro, Quentin Tarantino, Simon Pegg and Stephen King as newsreaders, and apparently Tom Savini’s voice crops up somewhere too.
+This means that they all come across as being pretty dumb young people who you don’t really care about when they are becoming zombie food, though I did like the Amish guy who’s a dab hand at dispatching zombies and the group of black people who are happy that, for once, because of the chaos, they have the power.
+The acting is mostly pretty poor except by Andrew Maxwell as Scott Wentworth, as the student’s heavy drinking professor, though with some of the dialogue they were given it’s not surprising.
+Listen out though for Wes Craven, Guillermo Del Toro, Quentin Tarantino, Simon Pegg and Stephen King as newsreaders, and apparently Tom Savini’s voice is somewhere in there too.